TSMC's Japan plant was seen as a win, but its future is more complicated

 “Boosting domestic production capacity is a critical issue.
 In that sense, I think Japan has advanced a step further,” said Yuji Miura, a senior researcher at the Japan Research Institute.

 Those in the industry often say that the missing piece of the puzzle for Japan is the capability to produce advanced logic chips — something that TSMC can do.
-Currently, 5-nanometer chips are the most cutting-edge chips on the market and are used in the latest smartphones.
+Currently, 5-nanometer chips are the most cutting-edge on the market and are used in the latest smartphones.

 But the new fab won’t be a production base for such high-tech chips, as TSMC has said it will focus on producing 22- to 28-nanometer semiconductors there.
 Those are critical to automobiles, so the new fab will likely focus mainly on the domestic auto sector, one of the nation’s economic pillars.